DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/30 Specify View Content.md

             position: 'CEO',
             hireDate: new Date(2012, 4, 13),
             officeNumber: 901,
             notes: 'John has been in the Audio/Video industry since 1990.
-He has led DevAV as its CEO since 2003.'
+He has led DevAV as its CEO since 2003.',
+            roles: ['Chief Officer', 'Administrator', 'Manager']
         }

-        radioGroupItems = ['Owner', 'Administrator', 'Manager']
     }

     <!-- tab: app.module.ts -->